Deadline To Apply: Posted until filled

 Contract Type: Permanent, full-time (40 hours/week)

-Reporting to the President, the Executive Director is responsible for achieving AWN’s goals as set out by the Board of Directors.
+Reporting to the Aseniwuche Winewak Nation (AWN) President and the Board of Directors, the Executive Director is responsible for achieving AWN’s goals as set out by the Board of Directors.
 The Executive Director oversees AWN’s day-to-day operations, program planning and delivery, as well as the supervision and coaching of AWN staff.
 The Executive Director is also responsible for building and maintaining good relationships with AWN’s stakeholders including members of the Aseniwuche Winewak community, government representatives, industry partners and other agencies.

 - Develop and execute an operational plan which incorporates goals and objectives that align with the strategic direction of the organization.